-The phrase “Progressive Web App” shouldn’t be a stranger to most of you by now — or at least to some of you who have been paying close attention to the pace at which the retail industry is moving — as it’s an emerging technology that seems to have taken the retail industry by storm in the last few years.
-This is an indirect consequence of the fact that, for years now, customers have been getting increasingly multichannel in their shopping approach, with mobile taking the lead as the current preferred method of buying.
+The phrase “Progressive Web App” shouldn’t be a stranger to most of you by now — or at least to some of you who have been paying close attention to the pace at which the retail industry is moving.
+It’s an emerging technology that has taken the retail industry by storm in the last few years.
+This is an indirect consequence of the fact that, for years now, customers have been getting increasingly multichannel in their shopping approach, with mobile taking the lead as the preferred method of buying.

 What is PWA?

-For those of you unfamiliar with the term, PWA, short for Progressive Web App, is a website that looks and feels like a native application, thanks to recent advancements in technology of the Web.
-This means users will browse Progressive Web Apps on their browser with an URL just like they do any website, but right after they land on the PWA, they get the experience of using an “app”, right on their browser, without the need to download and install one.
+PWA, abbreviation for Progressive Web App, is a website that looks and feels like a native application, thanks to recent advancements in web technology.
+This means users will browse Progressive Web Apps on their browser with an URL just like they do any website, but right after they land on the PWA, they get the experience of using an “app”, without the need to download and install one.
 How cool is that!

-If you want to find out more about PWA, we have exclusive articles for you to learn all about this amazing technology.
+If you want to find out more about PWA, we have exclusive articles about this amazing technology.

 Why it’s the new norm for retail

-You would expect apps to do better in the retail industry, but turns out it’s the other way around.
-Market research has shown that it isn’t that easy of a job to convert users all the way to the app-installing stage where they download a fifty-mb something version of your app, and even after when you’ve convinced your customers to download your app, 25% percent of them will open it only once and never to come back.
+You would expect apps to do better in the retail industry, but it’s the other way around.
+Market research shows that it isn’t that easy of a job to convert users all the way from finding the app to the installing stage where they download a fifty-MB-something version of your app.
+And even after when you’ve convinced your customers to download the app, 25% percent of them will open it only once and never come back.
 It just isn’t an ideal purchasing experience.

 Related article: PWA vs Native App: Which Suits You Better?

 As users spend more time on their mobile devices, search engines also adapt their measurements accordingly.
 Google now gives more credits to returning results for mobile-first websites.